zer0cache/matic-docs/docs/develop/oracles/bandstandarddataset.md

 ```

-The corresponding result will then be similar to
+The corresponding result will then be similar to:

 ```bash
 $ node index.js